 How effective have government programs been in alleviating poverty?
 Here, it is important to distinguish between the poverty rate and the degree of poverty.
 Cash programs might reduce the degree of poverty, but might not affect a family's income enough to actually move that family above the poverty line.
-Thus, even though the gap between the family's income and the poverty line is lessened, the family is still classified as poor and would thus still be included in the poverty-

-Figure 19.9 Poor People and the Labor Force
+Thus, even though the gap between the family's income and the poverty line is lessened, the family is still classified as poor and would thus still be included in the povertyFigure 18.9 Poor People and the Labor Force rate figures.
+The data in Figure 18.9 "Poor People and the Labor Force" show that significant gains in work participation will be difficult to achieve.